keygen-sh/keygen-relay/SPEC.md

 ## SDK

 No immediate plans right now.
-For the time being, integrations will be similar to those with Keygen's flagship licensiong API.
+For the time being, integrations will be similar to those with Keygen's flagship licensing API.

 Eventually, I'd like to offer a reference SDK in Go for Relay.